-Months later, production on Spencer, which is directed by Jackie’s Pablo Larraín and written by Peaky Blinders’ Steven Knight, has shifted to the UK for its final days of filming.
+Months later, production on Spencer, which is directed by Jackie’s Pablo Larraín and written by Peaky Blinders’ Steven Knight, shifted to the U.K. for its final days of filming and wrapped on April 27.
 Here’s what we know about Spencer, including which leading man the casting team tapped to play Prince Charles.

 The Spencer Release Date

-There’s no official release date for Spencer, although it’s expected to land in autumn 2021, a year before the 25th anniversary of Diana’s tragic death.
+On Aug.
+17, production companies Neon and Topic revealed that Spencer’s release date is Nov.
+5, 2021, just a few months shy of a year before the 25th anniversary of Diana’s tragic death.
 Its premiere also comes amid increased conversation about the parallels between Princess Diana and Meghan Markle’s struggles in the limelight.

 Spencer Plot Details

-Larraín further opened up about the inspiration behind Spencer last June.
+Larraín further opened up about the inspiration behind Spencer in June 2020.
 “It’s about finding herself, about understanding that possibly the most important thing for her is to be well, and to be with herself and by herself,” the director told Deadline.
 “That’s why the movie is called Spencer, which is the family name she had before she met Charles.”

 The Spencer Cast

-Joining Stewart in the cast is Timothy Spall (Mr. Turner), Sally Hawkins (The Shape of Water), and Sean Harris (Mission: Impossible — Fallout) in roles that remain under wraps.
+Joining Stewart in the cast is Olga Hellsing (Once Upon a Time) as Sarah Ferguson, Thomas Douglas II as Earl John Spencer, Amy Manson as Anne Boleyn, Ryan Wichert as Staff Sergeant Wood, and John Keogh as Michael, per Variety.
+Additionally, Timothy Spall (Mr. Turner), Sally Hawkins (The Shape of Water), Sean Harris (Mission: Impossible — Fallout), and Richard Sammel (The Strain) in roles that remain under wraps.
 On March 25, Neon announced that Jack Farthing (Poldark) would play Prince Charles.